filakhtov/gentoo-use-docs/dev-libs/expat.md

 It is recommended to disable this flag, unless there is an explicit need for statically liked libraries, e.g. for development purposes.

+### test
+Pass the `--enable-tests` option to the configure script.
+Build a test suite provided with the source code and execute the `make check` command after the main build is completed to check for any regressions.

+This flag should normally be disabled, because it is primarily oriented towards the developers, maintainers and testers.

 ### unicode
 After doing regular configure, adjust `Makefile` rules to build a `libexpatw.la` library and re-run configure again.
 Append a `-DXML_UNICODE` compiler flag.
 Produce and install "wide" library version that supports multi-byte Unicode character sets.